 - Casual beachside restaurants offer fun decor and excellent food

 - Boat tours take visitors to the coral reef.
-You can also snorkel right off the cliffs (-older kids only.)
+You can also snorkel right off the cliffs (older kids only).

 Negril has matured since its years as a legendary hippie hangout.
-True, adults may still be offered ganga, and there are boozy tourists around; but in general the atmosphere is relaxed.
+True, adults may still be offered ganja, and there are boozy tourists around; but in general, the atmosphere is relaxed.
 The high season draws many families.

-Lodgings & Restaurants
+Lodgings and Restaurants

-- Negril Tree House: enjoy the hammocks and wide verandahs at this friendly family-run place; breakfasts are terrific.
+- Negril Tree House: Enjoy the hammocks and wide verandahs at this friendly family-run place; breakfasts are terrific.
 A few suites have kitchens and unique layouts.

 - Charela Inn: Charela's owners are French and Jamaican; the inn is known for fine cuisine.
 Charela has special family units.

-- Crystal Waters: guests rent a cottage that comes with a cook.
+- Crystal Waters: Guests rent a cottage that comes with a cook.

-- Kuyaba: the beachside restaurant gets top marks for local-color decor.
+- Kuyaba: The beachside restaurant gets top marks for local-color decor.

-- Merrils II: beachside restaurant; attractive units; small pretty pool.
+- Merrils II: Beachside restaurant; attractive units; small pretty pool.

 You'll find other restaurants right on the beach, as well; eclectic and funky styles still make appearances.

-A stay at Negril's smaller properties is an old-fashioned beach holiday: probably no programmed activities or videogame centers.
+A stay at Negril's smaller properties is an old-fashioned beach holiday: probably no programmed activities or video game centers.
 The beach is perfect for small kids, gentle and with good sand for sand-castles.

 The Negril Cliffs

 At the south end of the beach are the low Negril cliffs, actually made of old coral.
 Though not suitable for families with little ones, the cliffs are a great place to snorkel.

 The most famous spot on the cliffs is Rick's Cafe which for some reason is the place to watch the sunset.
 Kids will enjoy watching tourists jump off 40-foot cliffs into the sea.

-As is common in the travel industry, the writer was provided with complimentary accommodation and meals for the purpose of review.
-While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
-For more information, see our ethics policy.
+As is common in the travel industry, the writer was provided with complimentary services for review purposes.
+While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
+For more information, see our Ethics Policy.